bogzbonny/yeehaw/_TODO.md

     - uses the $EDITOR env variable
     - execute with something like: "$EDITOR; exit"
        - however smux doesn't handle exit gracefully, will need to repair

-01. Ensure that HorizontalStack has all the new functions added to VerticalStack

 01. support taffy as a layout structure.
      - Taffy low-level API (0.6.0 fixes ownership issues I was facing)